Complete or Correct Your 2024-25 FAFSA/ CASFA Today!

 • FAFSA - Free Application for Federal Student Aid (FAFSA & help with FAFSA)

-• CAFSA - Is an alternative financial aid application for Colorado residents who may not qualify for the FAFSA (non-U.S. citizens) but have lived in Colorado for at least three years before graduating from high school (CAFSA Application & help with CAFSA).
+• CASFA - Is an alternative financial aid application for Colorado residents who may not qualify for the FAFSA (non-U.S. citizens) but have lived in Colorado for at least one year before graduating from high school (CASFA Application & help with CASFA)

 • COF - The College Opportunity Fund, state aid that is based on the number of credits (classes) you take (COF website).